 Having a population (as of 31 December 2015) of 8,277 people, Stans is the capital of the canton of Nidwalden (Nidwald).

-The official language of Stans is (the Swiss variety of Standard) German, but the main spoken language is the local variant of the Alemannic Swiss German dialect.
+Although the Swiss variety of standard German is the official language of Stans, the language which is predominantly spoken in the area is the local variant of the Alemannic Swiss German dialect.

-There are several Stans, which may be confused for one another
+There are several cities called Stans, which may be confused for one another

-There’s a village in Austria named Stans, then Stans, a city in Switzerland, and one more ‘Stans’ – Stansstad, a municipality in the canton of Nidwalden, – that is located a few kilometers away from Stans.
-Who lacked imagination or thought this was funny to have almost identically named settlement so close to each other is a mystery, but this really confuses the hell out of tourists.
+There’s a village in Austria named Stans, then there is Stans, a town in Switzerland, and one more ‘Stans’ – Stansstad, a municipality in the canton of Nidwalden, – that is located a few kilometers away from Stans.
+Who lacked imagination or thought this was funny to have almost identically named settlements so close to each other is a mystery, but this really confuses the hell out of tourists.

 Stans is one of the oldest settlements in the entire Nidwalden valley

 The first traces of human settlement date back to the 2nd century BC.
 There is hardly any evidence of a settlement during the rule of the Roman Empire.
 The only indicators might be some Gallo-Roman funeral pyres.
 Also, the Latin root of the name Stans, stagnum, which means a pool or sump, may be linked to that era.

 Stans was already the capital of the same territorial section prior to joining the Swiss Confederation

 Stans was first mentioned in 1124.
 It had already been the capital of Unterwalden nid dem Kernwald (which later would become the half canton of Nidwalden) before Unterwalden joined Uri and Schwyz in 1291, later forming the Swiss Confederation.

 The canton of Nidwalden was originally part of the canton of Unterwalden